 Evidence on living types confirmed by fossil evidence to suggest from tree view on an evolutionary sequence.

-Arboreal life provided opportunity for devel, visual acuity, etc.
+Arboreal life provided opportunity for development, visual acuity, etc.

 Pedomorphism most important, finally bipedalism

 Rensch, [Bernhard, whose “evolution of life” is cited later in these lectures, but he is probably referring to Rensch, Evolution above the species level, 1960]